RonitTonko/4900/README.md

-# 4900
-## Project Management Internship Project for CISC 4900
+## Project Management Internship with Northwell Health for CISC 4900

 I will upload different project documents to this repository, such as time logs, diagrams, slides, etc.